Divorce Doesn’t Have to Suck

-In your first session with our Certified Mediator, you will identify and prioritize the issues that need attention and triage any issues that require immediate (if only temporary) solutions: how will the credit card get paid?; what will the schedule be like with the kids?
+In your first session with your mediator, you will identify and prioritize issues that need attention and triage issues that require immediate (if only temporary) solutions.
+For example, how will the credit card get paid?
+What will the schedule be like with the kids?

-Then you will make a plan for dealing with the other issues and start working toward resolution.
-In each session, the mediator will take careful notes and will follow up with any Agreements you reached or action items/tasks you agreed to before the next session.
-Depending on the complexity of the issues in your case, this may take one or two sessions—or several more.
+Then, you will plan how to deal with the other issues and start working toward a resolution.
+In each session, the mediator will take careful notes and follow up on any agreements and action items.
+Depending on the complexity of your case, this may take one or two sessions—or several more.

-Step 3: Finalize Agreements
+Step 3: Finalize agreements

-Once you have resolved your issue(s), our Certified Mediator will put all of the Agreements in writing for your review and signatures.
+Once you resolve your issue(s), the mediator will put all of the agreements in writing for your review and signatures.
 This may be your Judgment of Dissolution or an interim or post-Judgment Stipulation and Order.

 Is Mediation right for me (us)?

-That doesn’t mean you agree (yet) about every issue and it definitely doesn’t mean mediation is an easy or unemotional process.
+That doesn’t mean you agree (yet) about every issue, and it doesn’t mean mediation is an easy or unemotional process.
 It doesn’t even mean that you like each other anymore.
-But it does mean that you both believe there is a better way to divorce than fighting in court and letting a judge make decisions for you.
+But it does mean that you both believe there is a better way to divorce than fighting in court and giving a judge the power to make your decisions for you.

 You might think mediation isn’t for you because you and your ex have a hard time being in the same room.
-Or you don’t see eye to eye about who is going to keep the house.
-Or maybe you feel hurt and emotional because your ex wanted a divorce and you didn’t.
+Or because you don’t see eye to eye about who keeps the house.
+Maybe you feel hurt and emotional because your ex wanted a divorce and you didn’t.